kjbrum/juice/README.md

 # Juice - Mixins for Life

 Simplify your life.
-Juice is a collection of SASS mixins/functions/placeholders that is used to minimize the work needed to apply  styling/properties to element.
+Juice is a collection of SASS mixins/functions/placeholders that are used to minimize the work needed to apply styling/properties to elements.
 Juice is not just a collection to help with cross browser support, so it is best paired with autoprefixer, for the best possible browser compatability.

 ## Requirements: